CreativeMasterBonin/thingmajigs/README.md

 Future Planned Versions: 1.7.8

 Thingamajigs can be downloaded for other games too!
-Current games supported: Cosmic Reach
+Current games supported: Cosmic Reach.
+DO NOT REPORT ANYTHING HERE FOR OTHER GAMES.

 Test trial old and pre-release versions of Thingamajigs here (newest is 1.7.7): https://github.com/CreativeMasterBonin/thingmajigs/tree/main/downloads